- Expert financial advisers

 Get in touch for a free, no-obligation chat about how we might be able to help you.

-What are the options for income in retirement?
+What are the options for retirement income?

 Traditionally it was the case that you either looked at an annuity model, which provided a guaranteed income for life but was quite inflexible, or you had capped drawdown, which meant you could draw down up to a certain level of income from your pension pot, which generally offered a lot more flexibility.
 Pension freedom scrapped all of that.